chfour/uvbinfobar/README.md

 # uvbinfobar

-it assembles the html from a template so do `./generate.sh > index.html`

-and then it also needs the hamqsl solar xml thingy at /propdata and the caddyfile does that so use that i guess?
+it relies on caddy's templating and it also needs the hamqsl solar xml thingy at /propdata and the caddyfile does that too so use that i guess?